 Genuine Draft trail was built in 1991 to allow the Cross Country racecourse for the Hornby Island Mountain Bike Festival to begin and end in Strachan valley.
 It runs from an old irrigation pond on the Cross Farm to Beaver Slide Trail.
 As it passes through private land it was left fallow after the racing activities shut down in 2001. in 2011 HIMBA, after permission was obtained from the landowners, revived Genuine Draft trail.

-As the trail passed through private land it presented an opportunity to test some of our theories about side-hill trail construction using the Yanmar tracked excavator.
+As the trail passes through private land it presented an opportunity to test some of our theories about side-hill trail construction using the Yanmar tracked excavator.
 We felt that the earth moving ability of the Yanmar would allow us to make a wide, well-graded trailbed on steep side-hill terrain without using any wooden berm supports, and was the best use of our available cash and limited volunteer time.
 The new trail followed about half of the old route with one major diversion to avoid an unsustainable slope.
-The total length of trail built is about 2 kilometers and the excavator proved to be invaluable in the process as it allowed us to make a proper width trailbed with 100% mineral soil, a key factor in trail sustainability.
+The total length of trail built is about 2 kilometres and the excavator proved to be invaluable in the process as it allowed us to make a proper width trailbed with 100% mineral soil, a key factor in trail sustainability.
 The trail was completed in record time and has proven to be an excellent walking and jogging route as well as a joy to ride.